 Within six months of graduation, 95 percent of Iowa State graduates are employed or engaged in further education.
 Placement statistics by college.

 The College of Agriculture and Life Sciences is second in the nation in the number of undergraduates participating in study abroad programs and a leader in sharpening students' entrepreneurial skills.

 Curriculum and out-of-classroom activities connect theory with practice and offer hands-on, real-world experience to students in the College of Business.

 College of Design programs continue to be among the nation's best, according to a survey of practitioners by DesignIntelligence.
-The undergraduate architecture program ranked 18th and landscape architecture 11th nationally.
+The undergraduate landscape architecture program ranked 10th nationally and the architecture program ranked 18th.

 Tops in technology

 College of Engineering faculty include world-renowned researchers in wind power high performance commuting, product design, virtual reality, biorenewable fuels and chemicals, and other fields that are critical to today's technology-based society.
+Iowa State leads in another critical area -- cyber security.
+The university has been designated a national center of academic excellence in cyber defense education.
 Iowa State's undergraduate engineering program is one of the 10 largest in the United States.

 The College of Human Sciences is one of the world's largest learning communities, bringing together scholars who work to improve peoples' lives by advancing health and wellness, education and human development, science and technology in the human environment, entrepreneurship and communities.

 From arts to sciences